 The top administrator of UM-Flint is the chancellor.
 Our current chancellor is Deba Dutta.

 The chief academic officer for UM-Flint is the provost.
-Sonja Feist-Price was recently named provost and will begin her term on August 1.
+Sonja Feist-Price serves as our provost and works to promote academic excellence throughout campus.

 Each school or college at UM-Flint is led by a dean.
 If you perform well academically you can make the dean's list, which is reserved for students who earn a 3.5 GPA (among a few other requirements).